Magical and mystical island of glaciers, volcanoes and mountains

 Divergent tectonic plates

 The southwest area has fewer birds, so we do more walking and visiting cultural sites.
 The walking is easy and casual.
 We spend more time in Reykjavik and small towns so you will experience more of the Icelandic culture and art.
 We will visit museums and dine at the best restaurants in town.

 The trip to the Westfjords is all about birds, hiking and amazing landscapes.
 We travel to the Látrabjarg cliffs to view puffins, razorbills, guillemots, cormorants, fulmars, gulls and kittiwakes nesting colonies.
 We will also see arctic foxes and many other species of birds.

 The northeast area has a lot of birds and marine life to see and so there is less walking.
 The cabins and hotels that we stay at in the northeast tend to be in rural and remote areas.
 We spend a lot of time on the ocean and along the seashore.

 Reykjavik has a great party for New Year’s Eve with firework, bonfires and great food!
 The northern lights are fantastic.
 We dine at the best restaurants in Reykjavik.
 We also spend time soaking in the local hot springs.
 We offer this same trip over Christmas and if you would like to travel before the holidays, we have a trip we simply call “Winter”.
-All Trips in December have great opportunities to see the northern lights.
+All trips in the winter have great opportunities to see the northern lights.

 On all trips you will see, learn and experience amazing things whether you are a birder, hiker or simply love nature and travel.
 We will see birds, marine life, Icelandic horses, glaciers, volcanoes, mountains, rivers, valleys, waterfalls, forests, dramatic coastlines, beaches, ocean waves, boats and Icelandic culture, art and history.